Pressure ulcer: Support surfaces

-The use of different types of mattresses including high density foam, surfaces with reactive fibers or gels in them, and surfaces that incorporate reactive water are sometimes suggested to redistribute pressure.
+The use of different types of mattresses, including high density foam, surfaces with reactive fibers or gels in them, and surfaces that incorporate reactive water, it sometimes suggested to redistribute pressure.
 The evidence supporting these interventions and whether they prevent new ulcers, increase the comfort level, or have other positive or more negative adverse effects is weak.
 Many support surfaces redistribute pressure by immersing and/or enveloping the body into the surface.
 Some support surfaces, including antidecubitus mattresses and cushions, contain multiple air chambers that are alternately pumped.
 Methods to standardize the products and evaluate the efficacy of these products have only been developed in recent years through the work of the S3I within NPUAP.

 There is some evidence that the use of foam mattresses is not as effective as support approaches that include alternating pressure air surfaces or reactive surfaces.
 It is not clear if interventions that include a reactive air surface are more effective than reactive surfaces that include water or gel or other substrates.
 In addition, the effectiveness of sheepskin overlays on top of mattresses is not clear.

 Evidence is uncertain regarding which support surfaces are most effective for pressure ulcer healing.
 While reactive air surfaces may promote healing more effectively than foam in some cases, the evidence is limited and inconsistent.

 Static chairs (as opposed to wheelchairs) have also been suggested for pressure redistribution.
 Static chairs can include: standard hospital chairs; chairs with no cushions or manual/dynamic function; and chairs with integrated pressure redistributing surfaces and recline, rise or tilt functions.
 More research is needed to establish how effective pressure redistributing static chairs are for preventing pressure ulcers.

 For individuals with limited mobility, pressure shifting on a regular basis and using a wheelchair cushion featuring pressure relief components can help prevent pressure wounds.

 Nutrition

 The benefits of nutritional interventions with various compositions for pressure ulcer prevention are uncertain.

-The International Guideline on Pressure Injury Prevention and Treatment lists evidence-based recommendations for prevention of pressure injury and their treatment.